-The Bachelor of Science in Nursing pre-licensure program provides a course of study that has its foundation in the arts and sciences and is an innovative nursing curriculum emphasizing academic excellence and professional leadership through clinical immersion.
-A distinctive concept-based curriculum prepares students to address the healthcare needs of diverse global communities by promoting population health.
+The Bachelor of Science in Nursing program provides a course of study that has its foundation in the liberal arts and sciences and is an innovative nursing curriculum emphasizing academic excellence and professional leadership through clinical immersion.
+A distinctive concept-based curriculum integrating service learning prepares students to address the healthcare needs of diverse global communities by promoting population health.
 Graduates of this program will utilize evidence to promote health and wellness through caring and collaborative strategies incorporating knowledge of regulatory environments, healthcare informatics, and quality improvement.
 A culture of robust intellectual inquiry will prepare graduates to take the NCLEX-RN licensing examination and to pursue life-long learning.

-Program Outcomes (Student Learning Outcomes)
+Program Outcomes (Student Learning Outcomes) All students who entered nursing courses prior to Fall 2023

-A graduate of the Bachelor of Science in Nursing Degree pre-licensure program at The Christ College of Nursing and Health Sciences will be able to:
+A graduate of Bachelor of Science in Nursing Degree program at The Christ College of Nursing and Health Sciences will be able to:

 - 1. Apply appropriate evidence to improve healthcare outcomes. - 2.
 Utilize healthcare informatics safely and accurately in the delivery of quality care. - 3.
 Employ critical thinking and clinical reasoning to care for diverse populations. - 4.
 Lead the healthcare team in solving contemporary issues to improve patient outcomes. - 5.
 Collaborate with the interprofessional healthcare team to ensure quality and safety. - 6.
 Demonstrate professionalism in the nursing role. - 7.
-Apply an understanding of health policy and regulatory environments in patient care. - 8.
+Apply an understanding of health policy and regulatory environments in patientcare. - 8.
 Pursue life-long learning and service to meet the needs of a dynamic society.